talha131/onCrashReboot/content/Command-line and Shell/convert-csharp-yellow-book-sample-code-to-images.md

 ```

 I had to add a one-minute because ImageOptim sometimes crashes if too many images are passed to it at once.

+## Github Repository

+I have uploaded the images in [this Github repository](https://github.com/CodingBootcampPk/c-sharp-yellow-book-code-samples).